 Once you receive your product, there is a QR code on the label that you can scan and be taken to a webpage with the product’s COA.
 Most iPhones can scan QR codes through the regular camera, just open the camera app and point it at the QR code (don’t take a picture, just hover over the QR code) and a notification should pop up with a web address.
 For Android or older iPhones, simply go to the app store and search for a “QR code scanner”.
 There are free options to download.

-Our manufacturing plants are GMP certified, as well as registered with the FDA.
+Our manufacturing plants are GMP certified.

 We use the highest quality ingredients when developing each formula.
 We can provide a Certificate of Analysis (COA) upon request.